Air Venturi Hill EC-3000 Issues

 When I first started using a new Daystate LC-110 it was rated at 15 amps at 110V but would trip any 15 amp breaker in my home as it approached 4500 psi.
 My fix was to plug it into the 20 amp washer receptacle.
 No more tripping.
 If yours works by plugging it into a 20 amp circuit, it's telling you that 15 amp circuits aren't going to work with your compressor.

 Given the exhorbitant retail price of $1,200 they should be sending you a prepaid shipping label.
 How long have you had the compressor?
 How many hours has it been run?
 I'm wondering if a tech support person at Hill couldn't just talk you through the repair and send the parts.
-It's not that complicated a design but shipping isn't cheap.
-Compressors can be expensive when they don't work as they should.
+It's not a complicated design but shipping isn't cheap.
+Compressors can be expensive to ship and repair when they don't work as they should.

 I would drain the oil.
 Most shippers don't really pay attention to this end up stickers.
 If it gets turned over your compressor could be a mess if oil is still inside.